Romulo-Moraes/Assembly-Toolkit/01. Opcodes/README.md

 ; binary representation, which is 101,
 ; and will be placed in the green field.
 ;
-; Now, the 6 is known as a constant.
+; Now, the 6 is known as an immediate.
 ; There's no secret here; the purple
 ; field will be filled with the binary
 ; representation of the decimal 6,